 A 2003 study compared the carotenoid content of fresh, canned, and frozen corn.
 This study found that frozen and canned varieties, which were both processed by heat, contained more lutein than the fresh corn.

 Slow cooking extends beyond increasing the availability of nutrients contained in vegetables.
-Less expensive or touch meats, such as chuck steaks or roast and less lean stewing beef, are tenderized through the lengthy, low temperature cooking process.
+Inexpensive meats become tenderized through the lengthy, low temperature cooking process.

 Slow Cooked Chicken Retains Nutrients, Proteins, and Minerals

-The extended cooking times on slow cookers allow better distribution of flavors in any recipe.
-The lower temperature lessens the chance of scorching foods that tend to stick to the bottom of a pan or burn in an oven.
+The lower temperature lowers the risk of burning foods that usually remain attached to the bottom.
 Another thing to consider is that even though a slow cooker runs for 8 to 10 hours, you will find that it is more energy efficient; only using about a third of energy as it would to cook the same dish using your oven.

 Q. What makes up a slow cooker?